pvoznenko/front-controller-php-example/README.md

 be lost.
 It made in name of less manual work with registration and login, it fakes authorization, since The Frontend exists for testing purpose.

 Please do not judge on how it looks like since it exists only for manual test purposes.
-You could see not beautiful CSS, etc.
-I did not focused on this part of test task, spend all effort on server side.
-Thank You for Your understanding.

 ## API Server

 API Server covers goal of this test task:

-- Perform track/artist/album searches;
+1. Perform track/artist/album searches;
-- Maintain playlists:
+2. Maintain playlist:
--- CRUD (Create, Remove, Update, Delete);
+⋅⋅* CRUD (Create, Remove, Update, Delete);
--- Add/remove tracks.
+⋅⋅* Add/remove tracks.

 API Server contain public API and private that requires authentication first.